kamilionare12/raviol-form/README.md

 # Lightweight contact form wordpress plugin

+Now contact form can be added to page using Gutenberg block.

 Lightweight contact form wordpress plugin with fields: First Name, Last Name, Subject, Message, E-mail and automated Hubspot.com integration with "Private app" API.
-In order to show the form just use the shortcode [raviol-contact] anywhere on the page
+In order to show the form just use the shortcode [raviol-contact] or Gutenberg block anywhere on the page

 ## Description